-Literacy happens in more places than just our English classrooms.
-It’s important to practice literacy in all content areas.
-After all, students who are highly literate perform better throughout their academic career than students who aren’t.
+Visible learning is an incredible academic framework that helps our students succeed.
+It’s also a great way of enhancing our students’ literacy.
+After all, literacy happens in more places than just our English classrooms.
+It’s important to practice literacy in all content areas. students who are highly literate perform better throughout their academic careers than students who aren’t.

-Here are three visible learning strategies you can use, regardless of your content area.
+Here are three visible learning strategies you can use, regardless of your content area, to improve literacy.

 - Create a project checklist.